shiran-sandaruwan-69x/shiran-sandaruwan-69x/README.md

 ![Design and Development](https://github.com/shiran-sandaruwan-69x/shiran-sandaruwan-69x/blob/main/ezgif.com-crop.gif)

-# Adrian Twarog
+# about me
-I'm Adrian from Sri Lanka, and I do on Development and Design.
+I'm Shiran from Sri Lanka, and I do on Development and Design.
 I really enjoy learning languages java and frameworks like React and React Native, spring boot.
 I also enjoy Web Application Development and design in general.

 ## Skills and Experience
 * ⚛ React